wlehner/Russian-Endpoints/README.md

 # Russian Endpoints
 ## Purpose

-The goal of the Master's project was to search the Russian National Corpus (RNC) for to nested prepositional phrases to see whether particular patterns are present.
-Only a portion of the RNC is tagged for grammatical relationships the Deeply Annotated Corpus (DAC).
-In order to search the main corpus for grammatical relationships, I trained two Pytorch models on the DAC, one to identify the object of a particular preposition and one to identify the preposition that might be modifying a particular word.
-These models were used to process sentences from the main corpus to determine if they contained nesting prepositional phrases that could be used as evidence.
+This project was created as part of my final project for my Master's degree in Applied Linguistics at Boston University.
+The goal of the Master's project was to search the Russian National Corpus (RNC) for to nested prepositional phrases to see whether any appeared with an inner locational phrase and outer directional phrase.
+However, only a portion of the RNC is tagged for grammatical relationships, the Deeply Annotated Corpus (DAC).
+As I needed those grammatical relationships in order to search the main corpus for nested prepositional phrases, I trained two Pytorch Feedforeward Neural Networks (FFNN) on the DAC, one to identify the object of a particular preposition and one to identify the preposition that might be modifying a particular word.
+These FFNNs were used to process sentences from the main corpus to determine if they contained nesting prepositional phrases that could be used as evidence.

 ## Linguistic Theory
 In Russian, prepositional phrases indicating location and phrases indicating destination use the same set of prepositions, and are differentiated by the case of the object.
 If I wanted to say that I am 'in the university' the phrase would be 'в университете' [in university.LOC] but if I wanted to say that I am walking 'to the university' I would use the phrase 'в университет' [in university.ACC].
 In this example the objects are in the locative and accusative cases respectively.
 In the case of nested locations such as "in the car, on the road," both phrases are usually either locational or directional, mostly depending on the verb.
 However a subsection of verbs, typically describing a change of state, can take as endpoints either locational or directional phrases.
 As such these verbs can also take nested prepositional phrases that are mixed.
 For example: